moshaf89/Homework/README.md

 # Shafi Fasihuddin
-I'm coming from a science background and am completely new to data analytics.
+I have a bachelors degree in Biology and am completely new to data analytics.

 Goal for course:

 -Learn the foundations of data analytics

 -get a job as a data analyst

 -network with future data analysts

 Python Coding Article:  (https://www.infoworld.com/article/3204016/what-is-python-powerful-intuitive-programming.html "What is Python?)